camel-tooling/camel-dap-client-vscode/README.md

   - It requires a valid Camel file defined in Yaml DSL (`.yaml|.yml`) opened in editor.
   - Contextual menu in File explorer.
 It is visible to all `*.yaml` and `*.yml`.
   - Codelens at the top of a Camel file.
+- Supports adding extra parameters provided by the `JBang camel run` command.
+(For both running and debugging the application)
 - Configuration snippets for Camel debugger launch configuration
 - Configuration snippets to launch Camel application ready to accept a Camel debugger connection using JBang, Maven with Camel maven plugin or Quarkus Devs